 With reliance on so many other different industries, it can be difficult for metal manufacturers to forecast demand.
 The risks of overstocking and stock-outs, therefore, increase.

 Factories are dangerous places as it is for employees, but the risk of injury is particularly high in metal fabrication environments.
 Companies must keep a close eye on machine conditions and employees’ working patterns.

-Overcoming these obstacles is the key to effective scheduling and planning, and this is where LYNQ’s solutions can be invaluable to your business.
+Overcoming these obstacles is the key to effective scheduling and planning, and this is where LYNQ’s Manufacturing Operations Management solution can be invaluable to your business.

-Our unique ERP-enhancing software has been developed to help metal manufacturers get the best out of their equipment and workers.
+Our unique ERP-enhancing solution has been developed to help metal manufacturers get the best out of their equipment and workers.
 It does this in a number of ways.

-LYNQ offers a range of solutions suited perfectly to manufacturers in the fabricated metal industry, and many companies are already reaping the rewards.
+LYNQ offers a solution suited perfectly to manufacturers in the fabricated metal industry, and many companies are already reaping the rewards.

-Speak to us today to find out more about LYNQ’s innovative software applications, and how they can enhance your operations.
+Speak to us today to find out more about LYNQ’s innovative Manufacturing Operations Management solution, and how it can enhance your operations.

-“Workforce Manager helps our business by saving supervisor time as it eliminates the need to manually enter each transaction.
+“Smart Manager MOM/MES helps our business by saving supervisor time as it eliminates the need to manually enter each transaction.
 This saves us 90 minutes every day, or 30 minutes for each supervisor.”